 |Scheduled Learning And Teaching Activities||Dissertation/project related supervision||12||1:00||12:00||Supervisory meetings|

 |BIO3197||Biological Literature Review|

 Teaching Rationale And Relationship

-Lectures are designed to provide training in the skills and techniques required to complete the literature review and research report.
+Lectures and workshops are designed to provide training in the skills and techniques required to complete the literature review, research report and poster.
 Regular supervisory meetings enable the extent and quality of progress to be monitored, whilst allowing for detailed technical discussions on project progress.